Last week Stacy dropped off extras from an AWANA dinner they had.

 What is neat about this sewing challenge is Ariel(Icon For Hire)uses old t-shirts and such for her outfits.
 So everything Elena used for her outfit we had around the house.

+The skirt Elena made was from a old t-shirt and a pink cami she did not wear anymore.
 The black lace was leftovers from some of the Halloween skirts I made for my Etsy shop and the lace was just stuff I had in my lace bin.

 Elena had an old 'momish' looking tank top that she added letters from another old t-shirt she had.